Sonnet 130: Sonnet 130 as a satire

-Sonnet 130: Complimentary/derisive nature
+Complimentary/derisive nature

 According to Carl Atkins, many early editors took the sonnet at face value and believed that it was simply a disparagement of the writer's mistress.
 However, William Flesch believes that the poem is actually quite the opposite, and acts as a compliment.
 He points out that many poems of the day seem to compliment the object of the poem for qualities that they really don't have, such as snow white skin or golden hair.
 He states that people really don't want to be complimented on a quality they don't have, e.g. an old person doesn't want to be told they are physically young, they want to be told they are youthful, in behavior or in looks.
 Flesch notes that while what Shakespeare writes of can seem derisive, he is in reality complimenting qualities the mistress truly exhibits, and he ends the poem with his confession of love.